PandasDataframe#

 • func (callable) – The function to apply.

-• apply_indices (list-like, default: None) – The labels to apply over.
+• apply_indices (list-like, optional) – The labels to apply over.
 Must be given if axis is provided.

-• row_labels (list-like, default: None) – The row labels to apply over.
+• row_labels (list-like, optional) – The row labels to apply over.
 Must be provided with col_labels to apply over both axes.

-• col_labels (list-like, default: None) – The column labels to apply over.
+• col_labels (list-like, optional) – The column labels to apply over.
 Must be provided with row_labels to apply over both axes.

 • new_index (list-like, optional) – The index of the result, if known in advance.